rjacoby/friendcompleter/README.md

 Usage
 ---
 * Add to your included scripts, after Facebook and jQuery UI.
-* Add a call to `setupFbAutocompleter();` after Facebook JS has been initialized.
+* Add a call to `setupFbAutocompleter(yourAutocompleteFieldId);` after Facebook JS has been initialized.
 One place to do this is inside the recommended `window.fbAsyncInit` function.
+Make sure `yourAutocompleteFieldId` is a usable target for jQuery's `$` operator, e.g. `input#myFriendCompleter`.

 Todo
 ---